ruchikabgosain/hackathonti.me/README.md

 ## `Idea` What are we thinking?
 This platform caters to hackathon hosts and participants alike.
-- The home page shows ongoing and future hackathons
+- The home page shows ongoing and future hackathons.
 - A host can mail us or fill a form to register a hackathon with required details.
 - Participants register at [Hackathonti.me](www.hackathonti.me) for the same hackathon or find a past event in the archive.
 - Two hours after the hackathon ends, public voting takes place and registered users are able to vote for 24hrs.
 These factors include but are not limited to reliability, environment, growth potential, management.
 - This decides the _points_, suppose average rating of hackathon is `x` (float).
 Consequently, the winning team scores `x` points, first runner up scores `x/2` points and second runner up will score `x/4`.
 - After every 4 months, ranks are calculated for these participant teams and individual hackathons.
-These ranks are your flaunt-o-meter!
+These ranks are your flaunt-o-meter!✨

 ## `Work already done` We did this much!
 - User Interface (UI).
-Which is kinda ugly right now.
-Feel free to propose a change to this. 😄
+But it feels a little off-handed right now.
+Feel free to propose a change to this! ⬅️
-- Pages for Login/Register into Hackathonti.Me.
+- Pages for Login/Register into HackathonTi.Me.
-- Logic for Creation (Also, Joining) of teams for hackathons by participants.
+- Logic for Creation and Joining of teams for hackathons by participants.
 - Logic for Date/Time for hackathons to decide the ongoing, future and past events and move them to archive accordingly.
-- Points for teams and hackathons?
+- Points for teams and hackathons.
 This is implemented manually at this moment.

 ## `Work in Progress` Still brainstorming these ones!
 - Public Voting for hackathons.
 - Is Team Blog is a good idea?
-Where teams can write about their projects to maintain a project archive.
-The information for the team like [ team members, hackathons went and hackathons attending ] could be more concisely arranged on the page.
-(If you wish to continue on this idea then there's already models/forms/views for this but commented out.
-Look in hackathontime_users directory.)
+Essentially, this will be a place where teams can write about their projects to maintain a project archive.
+The information for the team like [ team members, hackathons went and hackathons attending ] could, hence, be more concisely arranged on the page. [ If you would like to work on this idea, find models/forms/views in `hackathontime_users` directory.
+They have purposely been commented out. ]

 ## `Screenshots` How do we look like?
-(Will add soon.)
+(Will be added super soon)

 ## `Contribution Guide` I want to get started.
 If you would like to update resources on Hackathonti.Me, please: